thalamicseg/thomas_new/README.md

 # THOMAS: Thalamus-Optimized Multi-Atlas Segmentation
-Segmentation of the thalamus into 12 nuclei using the white-matter-nulled image contrast and PICSL's joint label fusion.
-Note that this version supports the much faster cropped FOV version (ST THOMAS) and the slower original full FOV (THOMAS) using v2 and v0 arguments for -a respectively.
+Segmentation of the thalamus into 12 nuclei using white-matter-nulled MPRAGE image contrast and PICSL's joint label fusion.
+Note that this version supports the much faster cropped FOV version (called ST THOMAS in ISMRM abstracts) and the slower original full FOV (THOMAS) using v2 and v0 arguments for -a respectively.

 ## Requirements
 - [ANTs](https://github.com/ANTsX/ANTs/releases)